 Water levels and flow.
 Underwater acoustics including velocity and system parameters.
 Sonar and echosounder systems.
 Acoustic positioning concepts.
 Vertical positioning and datums.
 Types of surveys and specifications.
 Practical examples and survey data processing.
 Course Hours:3 units; (2-3) Prerequisite(s):Fourth-year standing or higher.

 Progress in research, development and applications in the field of geospatial technologies; importance of geospatial knowledge and evolution of geospatial technologies in the last decades; focus on six major geospatial technologies that characterize the so-called Geospatial Revolution; Geoweb, Virtual Globes, Volunteered Geographic Information, Location-Based Services, Big data and geospatial cyber-infrastructure; data/product quality, privacy and confidentiality, and societal implication of these technologies will be discussed.
-Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing.
+Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing or higher.
 Also known as:(Geomatics Engineering 651)

 Fundamental of matrix theory, linear systems, probability and statistics.
 Data classification, analysis and bias identification.
 Random data acquisition, qualification and analysis.
 Least squares estimation and data analysis.
 Random process, stationarity test and kinematic modelling.
 Kalman filtering and real-time data analysis.
 Introduction to signal processing and time series analysis.
 Practical applications of data analysis and processing in geomatics engineering.
 Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 419.